Step-by-Step ETC Guide for NIRSpec IFU and MIRI MRS Observations of SN1987A

-- we choose the FAST readout pattern to be the same readout pattern as the MRS observations
+- we choose Readout pattern as FAST to be the same readout pattern as the MRS observations

-- The Imaging Aperture Photometry is the only option at the top, so it is chosen.
+- Imaging Aperture Photometry is the only option at the top, so it is chosen.

 The magnitude under the Renorm tab of the Source Editor is then varied until the calculation returns a saturation warning.
 This happens for Johnson K magnitude less than 14.5 magnitudes for the F1000W observation and for K < 16.0 for the F770W and F560W observations.
 So K = 14.5 and 16.0 are the saturation limits for the F1000W and F770W/F560W simultaneous imaging observations, respectively.